 Image Courtesy: Whatarage.com This isn’t to undermine the work of the designers.
 It is quite understandable that designing a website is not an easy task.
 Furthermore explaining your Responsive design Tips and layout to the manager or client is an even tougher ask.
 However, I have listed a few website designing tips based on my experience in the industry:

 Doing and saying the possible:

 Being inconsistent is almost like committing a crime.
-For example if the interface that welcomes the user does not somehow match with the inner pages of the website it will affect the usability of the website from the users perspective.
+For example, if the interface that welcomes the user does not somehow match with the inner pages of the website it will affect the usability of the website from the user’s perspective.
 If they don’t see what they expect, it will confuse them.
 It does not have to be large inconsistencies either.
 Several small inconsistencies will become magnified over time and cause untold damage in terms of traffic to the website.

-Context as important as Content:
+Context is important as Content:

 Your tone matters: